DATING & RELATIONSHIPS

 Discovery of a partner's infidelity is consistently associated with elevated rates of anxiety, depression, and post-traumatic stress symptoms in the betrayed partner.
 Research using PTSD diagnostic criteria has found that a clinically significant proportion of betrayed partners meet criteria for post-traumatic stress in the immediate aftermath.
 The perpetrator also experiences psychological costs: guilt, shame, and relationship anxiety are documented even among those who do not disclose.
 Recovery trajectories vary substantially and are influenced by disclosure quality, partner response, and whether the affair has ended.

-Nickerson 2023 categorised affairs into several dominant types: opportunistic (situationally-driven, no emotional investment), romantic (emotional attachment without long-term intent), conflicted romantic (genuine love for both partners), and exit affairs (a vehicle for leaving the primary relationship).
+Infidelity research identifies several recurring affair types: opportunistic (situationally-driven, low emotional investment), romantic (emotional attachment without long-term intent), conflicted romantic (genuine attachment to both partners simultaneously), and exit affairs (a vehicle for leaving the primary relationship).
 Opportunistic and conflicted romantic types appear most frequently in survey data.
-Exit affairs are the minority, despite featuring prominently in cultural narratives.
+Exit affairs are the minority despite featuring prominently in cultural narratives.
 The type of affair influences recovery prospects: romantic affairs with emotional attachment are associated with more severe relationship damage than opportunistic encounters.

 It depends on how the couple has defined their relationship's boundaries.
 Surveys consistently find that most people classify sustained emotional online relationships, explicit video calls, and sexting with someone outside the relationship as infidelity.
+Dating app use, social media messaging that includes flirtation or emotional intimacy, and sustained contact with an ex through private channels are also frequently cited as boundary-violating behaviours in population surveys, particularly among younger adults who have grown up with digital social environments as a normal feature of social life.
 Viewing pornography is classified as infidelity by a significant minority.
 The cultural conversation around digital infidelity is relatively recent and population norms are still forming.
 What matters clinically is not the cultural average but whether a behaviour has violated the specific agreements of a particular relationship.

 Non-monogamous relationships (consensual non-monogamy, or CNM) address infidelity by restructuring the agreement rather than preventing the behaviour.
 Research from Rubel and Bogaert 2015 (Journal of Sex Research) found no evidence that CNM relationships have higher rates of dissatisfaction or lower trust than monogamous ones, though the populations differ.
 CNM is not a guarantee against boundary violations: partners in CNM arrangements also report experiences of agreement breaches.
 The key difference is that violations in CNM involve breaking negotiated agreements rather than a universal monogamy norm.